-- Tea tree (Melaleuca alternifolia) As an antiseptic to stop stinging and itching of insect stings, topical wounds, poision ivy, tick bite (apply after tick is removed, never before).
+- Tea tree (Melaleuca alternifolia) As an antiseptic to stop stinging and itching of insect stings, topical wounds, poison ivy, tick bite (apply after the tick is removed, never before).
 Can be used neat (undiluted) directly on the affected area.

-- Lavender (Lavendula angustifolia) For all types of burns (sunburn, hot motorcycle pipes, cooking oil spashes, electrical).
-Also great for headaches, insomnia and topical wounds.
+- Lavender (Lavendula angustifolia) For all types of burns (sunburn, hot motorcycle pipes, cooking oil splashes, electrical).
+Also great for headaches, insomnia, and topical wounds.
 Can be used neat on the affected area.

-- German Chamomile (Matricaria recutita) A natural anti-inflammatory for swelling, bruising.
-Mix 4 drops of German Chamomile with 1 tablespoon of carrier oil and rub into affected area.
+- Chamomile, German Matricaria recutita) A natural anti-inflammatory for swelling, bruising.
+Mix 4 drops of German Chamomile with 1 tablespoon of carrier oil and rub into the affected area.
 Lavender and Helichrysum can be added for maximum effect.

-- Peppermint (Mentha piperita) For motion sickness and driving fatigue place a drop on a tissue and stuff in the car airvent.
+- Peppermint (Mentha piperita) For motion sickness and driving fatigue place a drop on a tissue and stuff in the car air vent.
 For sinus congestion sniff directly from the bottle or tissue.
-For a headache, add 1 drop peppermint and 1 drop lavender to 1 teaspoon of carrier oil and rub in forehead and back of neck.
+For a headache, add 1 drop peppermint and 1 drop lavender to 1 teaspoon of carrier oil and rub in forehead and back of the neck.

 - Lemongrass (Cymbopogon citratus), Citronella (Cymbopogon nardus), Catnip (Nepeta cateria) are all very effective mosquito repellents.
 Add 10 drops of essential oil to 1 ounce of water in a spray bottle.
 To learn more about repelling mosquitos, click here.